Caeldeth/loures/Lore/Angelic-Beastiary-Of-Temuair.md

 ![Rat](images/angelic_crypt_rat_2.png)

 The rat is the first monster any young Aisling is likely to encounter in Temuair.
 This is good because they are also the least dangerous.
-They are found in the first few levels of Mileth's Crypt. <br> Rats are always passive until provoked.
+They are found in the first few levels of Mileth's Crypt.
+Rats are always passive until provoked.
 This means that any aisling can walk amongst them without fear, unless they are naive enough to attack one when they are not prepared to fight.
 Rats can bite back, so watch out.

 Rats are a good source of income for a young Aisling.
 When slain, they often leave behind small bits of rotting food lying around.
 While not very healthy for an Aisling, this food can be sold to Cian the Alchemist in Mileth for a tidy profit, anywhere from 30 to 250 gold pieces.